defano/wyldcard/README.md

  Event Message      | Description
 --------------------|-----------------------------------------------------------------------------
- `arrowKey`         | Sent when an arrow key is pressed; sends the arrow key's direction as an argument to the message (`arrowKey direction`, where `direction` is one of `up`, `down`, `left` or `right`)
+ `arrowKey`         | Sent when an arrow key is pressed; sends the arrow key's direction as an argument to the message (one of `up`, `down`, `left` or `right`).
  `commandKeyDown`   | Sent when the command key (or the _meta_ key, on non-macOS systems) is pressed in conjunction with another key (for example, `cmd-x`); passes the character typed as the argument to the message.
- `controlKey`       | Sent when the control key is pressed in conjunction with another key; passes the character typed as the argument to the
+ `controlKey`       | Sent when the control key is pressed in conjunction with another key; passes the character typed as the argument to the handler.
- `choose`           | Sent to the current card when the tool selection changes; passes the tool name and number as arguments, for example, `choose "Brush", 7`
+ `choose`           | Sent to the current card when the tool selection changes; passes the tool name and tool number as arguments (for example, `choose "Brush", 7`).
- `closeCard`        | Sent to the current card when navigating away from it `deleteCard`       | Sent to the current card just before it is removed from the stack `doMenu`           | Sent to the current card when the user chooses a menu from the menu bar; passes the menu name and menu item name as arguments, for example, `doMenu "Edit", "Undo"`
+ `closeCard`        | Sent to the current card when navigating away from it.
+ `deleteCard`       | Sent to the current card just before it is removed from the stack.
+ `doMenu`           | Sent to the current card when the user chooses a menu from the menu bar; passes the menu name and menu item name as arguments, for example, `doMenu "Edit", "Undo"`
- `enterKey`         | Sent when the enter key is pressed `enterInField`     | Sent when the enter key is pressed while typing in a field `exitField`        | Sent to editable fields when they lose focus `functionKey`      | Sent when a function (i.e, F1) key is pressed; sends the number of the function key as its argument (`on functionKey whichKey`, where `whichKey` is a number between 1 and 12)
+ `enterKey`         | Sent when the enter key is pressed.
+ `enterInField`     | Sent when the enter key is pressed while typing in a field.
+ `exitField`        | Sent to editable fields when they lose focus.
+ `functionKey`      | Sent when a function (i.e, F1) key is pressed; sends the number of the function key as its argument (`on functionKey whichKey`, where `whichKey` is a number between 1 and 12)
- `idle`             | Periodically sent to the current card when there are no other scripts executing `keyDown`          | Sent when a key is typed over a focused part; sends the key as an argument to the message, for example, `on keyDown theKey`
+ `idle`             | Periodically sent to the current card when there are no other scripts executing.
+ `keyDown`          | Sent when a key is typed over a focused part; sends the key as an argument to the message, for example, `on keyDown theKey`.
- `mouseDoubleClick` | Sent when the mouse is double-clicked over a part `mouseDown`        | Sent when the mouse is pressed over a part `mouseEnter`       | Sent when the cursor enters the bounds of a part (WyldCard sends this message to card parts but HyperCard did not)
+ `mouseDoubleClick` | Sent when the mouse is double-clicked over a part.
+ `mouseDown`        | Sent when the mouse is pressed over a part.
+ `mouseEnter`       | Sent when the cursor enters the bounds of a part.
+Note that WyldCard sends this message to cards, too, but HyperCard did not.
- `mouseLeave`       | Sent when the cursor leaves the bounds of a part (WyldCard sends this message to card parts but HyperCard did not)
+ `mouseLeave`       | Sent when the cursor leaves the bounds of a part.
+Note that WyldCard sends this message to cards, too, but HyperCard did not.
- `mouseStillDown`   | Sent when the mouse is long-pressed (held down) over a part `mouseUp`          | Sent when the mouse is pressed and released over a part `mouseWithin`      | Send repeatedly to buttons and fields while the mouse is within their bounds `newCard`          | Sent to new cards when they are added to the stack.
+ `mouseStillDown`   | Sent when the mouse is long-pressed (held down) over a part.
+ `mouseUp`          | Sent when the mouse is pressed and released (clicked) over a part.
+ `mouseWithin`      | Send repeatedly to buttons and fields while the mouse is within their bounds.
+ `newCard`          | Sent to new cards when they are added to the stack.
- `newButton`        | Sent to buttons when they are first added to the card or background; new buttons will have no script to handle this message (but pasted buttons may), and other parts in the message passing order may respond as well.
+ `newButton`        | Sent to buttons when they are first added to a card or background.
+New buttons will have no script to handle this message (but cut-and-pasted buttons may), plus card and background scripts in the message passing order may respond to this message, too.
  `newField`         | Sent to fields when they are first added to the card or background.
 See also `newButton`.
- `returnInField`    | Sent when the return key is pressed while typing in a field `returnKey`        | Sent when the return key is pressed `openCard`         | Sent to cards as they are navigated to `openField`        | Sent to editable fields when they gain focus `openStack`        | Sent to a stack when it is opened `resumeStack`      | Sent to the current card of a stack when it gains focus from another stack window.
+ `returnInField`    | Sent when the return key is pressed while typing in a field.
+ `returnKey`        | Sent when the return key is pressed.
+ `openCard`         | Sent to cards as they are displayed in the stack window (as a user navigates to them).
+ `openField`        | Sent to editable fields when they gain focus.
+ `openStack`        | Sent to a stack when it is opened in WyldCard.
+ `resumeStack`      | Sent to the current card of a stack when it gains focus from another stack window.
  `suspendStack`     | Sent to the current card of a stack when it loses focus to another stack window.
- `tabKey`           | Sent when the tab key is pressed
+ `tabKey`           | Sent when the tab key is pressed.

 Parts do not need to implement a handler for every message they might receive.
-Messages for which no handler exists are simply ignored.
+Messages for which no handler exist are simply ignored.

 ### Message passing order